 - Cut out the template pieces and assemble the creature either on the paper body or on a 3-D object such as an empty tissue box.

-- Students can decorate their crazy creatures any way they would like to!
+- Students can decorate their kooky creatures any way they would like to!

 Avast, me hearties!
-Why not make some paper bag pirates during the school holidays?
-Download our Paper Bag Pirate Template to create a whole pirate crew!
+Why not make some paper bag pirates during the time away from school?
+Download our Paper Bag Pirate Template to create a whole pirate crew for some seriously fun imaginative play to pass away those summer days!

 - This forms a long, rectangle shape with a hole at the bottom for students to use as a puppet.